wellcomecollection/wellcomelibrary.org/README.md

 *   `wellcomelibrary.org/iiif` and other paths (e.g. `/service/alto`) were IIIF services, including a IIIF Image API and IIIF presentation API.
     These services are now served from `iiif.wc.org`, and we redirect any requests for the old URLs to the new URLs.

+*   `libsys.wellcomelibrary.org` is the domain for the Sierra API, which is used (among other things) to populate the collections search on wc.org, and power item requesting on wc.org.

 [opac]: https://en.wikipedia.org/wiki/Online_public_access_catalog